Under 5s with SEND

 For more information about our service and information to support you to help your child, visit cypf.berkshirehealthcare.nhs.uk

-If you are concerned about your child’s speech and language development, you can access speech and language drop-in centres at your local children centres to seek advice from a therapist.
-You can access the speech and language from all children centre hubs.
+If you are concerned about your child’s speech and language development, you can access the speech and language enquires line to seek advice from a therapist.

-If your child attends a childcare setting you should speak to your setting’s Special Educational Needs Co-Ordinator (SENCO) who will be able to discuss your concerns, and implement a SEND support plan where yourself and the setting work together to work on those areas of concern to help your child make progress.
+If your child attends a childcare setting you should speak to your setting’s Special Educational Needs Co-Ordinator (SENCO) who will be able to discuss your concerns and implement a SEND support plan.
+The setting will work work you to address areas of concern to help your child make progress.

-For further information about speech and language for under 5s please click here.
+For further information about speech and language for under 5s visit the Berkshire Healthcare Speech and Language page.

 Other support and services available